 Striving toward Universal Accessibility and Usability

-Beyond navigational features, this site also employs strongly contrasted text, code, symbols, and other visual elements.
+Beyond navigational features, this site also employs sufficiently contrasted text, code, icons, and other visual elements.
 Site content is presented via web-safe colors, common primary fonts, and universal backup fonts.
-All text presented throughout the site is completely resizable via any browser to accommodate any user preference.
-To adjust the text size, hold the [Ctrl] (Control) button on your keyboard and rotate the scroll wheel on your mouse.
+All text and site content is completely resizable via any browser, and some browsers provide additional accessibility tools.
+To adjust text size, hold the [Ctrl] (Control) button on your keyboard and rotate the scroll wheel on your mouse.
 Or, to set the text size via your browser: Go to the View menu option and look for “Zoom” or “Text Size” options.
 To learn more, visit the documentation for your specific browser.

 In addition to good contrast and resizable text, all links and form fields are designed to change appearance upon user focus via keyboard or mouse.
-This functionality greatly facilitates the process of navigating through the site using a keyboard.
-Upon user focus, form field borders become highlighted with a solid white border while links (as previously mentioned) receive an off-white background highlight.
+This functionality greatly facilitates the process of navigating through the site using only a keyboard (no mouse).
 While altering visual properties of fields and links to indicate focus is far from perfect, it definitely reduces confusion and assists user accessibility.

-To ensure quality site design and an accessible user interface, comprehensive site testing is performed for a wide range of attributes, covering everything from usability and accessibility to browser compatibility and standards-compliance.
+To ensure usable site design and accessible user interface, qualitative testing is performed for several key factors, including usability, accessibility, privacy, browser compatibility, and standards compliance.
 We employ services such as WAVE to ensure complete usability and accessibility.
-We also employ valid, semantically correct XHTML markup and external, hack-free CSS that validates against W3C standards.
+We also employ valid, semantically correct HTML markup and CSS that validate against W3C standards.
 If ever you should find something that could be improved in any way, please feel free to let us know.

 Overall, Perishable Press is developed and maintained according to the cornerstone principles of modern website design: progressive enhancement, unobtrusive scripting, backward compatibility, and a strict separation of content, structure, presentation, and behavior.
 Whether experiencing our accessibility features firsthand or examining our official Accessibility Statement, suffice it to say that Perishable Press strives to deliver clear, concise content via accessible, standards-compliant design that is free and available for everyone to use and enjoy.